Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 Iowa State Stats and Trends

-- Thus far this year Iowa State has one win against the spread.
+- Iowa State has one win against the spread in three games this year.

-- This season, the Cyclones won ATS in their only game as a favorite of 7 points or more.
+- The Cyclones covered the spread in their only game when favored by 7 points or more.

 - Iowa State is 1-1 against the spread and 2-1 overall this season when the team records more than 11.3 points.

-- In games that Iowa State amasses more than 227.3 yards, the team is 1-1 against the spread and 2-1 overall.
+- When Iowa State amasses more than 227.3 yards, the team is 1-1 against the spread and 2-1 overall.

-- This year, the Cyclones have turned the ball over five times, while the Bears have forced five.
+- The Cyclones have five giveaways this season, while the Bears have five takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.